declanlscott/fodder/README.md

 }
 ```

-Don't forget to set the necessary [secrets](github-actions.secrets.example) and environment [variables](github-actions.variables) in GitHub Actions.
+Don't forget to set the necessary [secrets](github-actions.secrets.example) and environment [variables](github-actions.variables) for GitHub Actions and Dependabot.

 ### Terraform